-With Hunter One, an independent training mountain enhanced by its own user-friendly lifts and specially designed terrain within the larger resort, beginners at Hunter easily master a sequential series of skills, gaining confidence at each level.
+With Hunter One, an independent training mountain enhanced by its own user-friendly lifts and expansive terrain within the larger resort, beginners at Hunter easily master a sequential series of skills, gaining confidence at each level.

 It's tempting to borrow equipment, especially when the boots actually seem to fit your feet.
 But you're better off renting.
 Here's why.
 All of our beginner equipment is designed for beginners.
 They're specifically engineered to turn more easily and are more forgiving than either upper level or budget equipment.
 Your boots will really match your feet; if you need a half size up or down, we can accommodate you.
 Your first time out should be enjoyable and productive.
 Our beginner packages include ski or snowboard rental equipment specifically matched to your size and stature.

 Generally speaking, skiing is easier to learn but more difficult to master, and the opposite is true for snowboarding.
 However, everyone is different.
 Some people pick up snowboarding more easily than skiing, and some pick up skiing more quickly than snowboarding.
 The only way to know is to try it yourself!
-Another thing to remember when learning either sport – the first time might be difficult either way, but if you enjoy it enough to be persistent, then you will be skiing or boarding in no time!
+Click here for a Learn to Ride Guide from our friends at Burton!

 You don't need to buy expensive ski or snowboard clothes to try the sport... you probably have everything you need in your closet.

 Pants: Un-insulated wind or rain pants and sweatpants under them can substitute insulated ski pants.
 Nylon running pants can break the wind, but sweat pants and/or long underwear under them are essential.
 By the way, don't tuck your pants into your boots.
 Ski pants are designed to fit over the tops of your boots.
-The only things that go inside your boots are your feet and one pair of socks.
 A note for boarders: snowboard-specific pants that have extra padding and waterproofing in all the right places are a good idea.
 Boarders spend more time sitting on the snow than do skiers.
 It's the nature of the sport, even for advanced riders.
 Good pants are invaluable!